Our Mission

 Reduce oven temperature to 180°C/160°C fan-forced.
 Roast lamb, basting with remaining oil mixture every 20 minutes, for 1 hour 15 minutes for medium or until cooked to your liking.
 Add potatoes to pan for last 40 minutes, turning halfway through cooking.

-oven.
+Remove lamb fromoven.
 Cover loosely with foil.
 Stand for 10 minutes.
 Carve.
 Serve with potatoes.

-pan.
+Basic Gravy: Transfer meat (and any vegetables) to a plate to rest.
+Combine stock and wine in a jug.
+Skim fat from roasting pan, leaving 1 1/2 tablespoons pan juices and fat inpan.
 Place pan over high heat.
 Add flour.
 Cook, stirring with a wooden spoon, for 1 to 2 minutes or until mixture bubbles and becomes golden.
 Add juices from resting meat.
 Slowly add stock mixture to pan, stirring constantly.
 Cook, scraping pan, for 8 to 10 minutes or until thickened.